 After Joe gets home from work every day and Bensen is in bed for the night, we need to make more of an effort to sit down together and talk about our day.
 Because Joe eats dinner after me, I'm usually running around the house working on my own personal projects when I could be sitting with him while he eats instead.
 We could also sit down with our traditional bowl of ice cream and talk instead of watching an episode or two of our favorite show on Netflix before we go to bed.
 Setting aside time to talk is a huge key to the success of this goal.

 Have Things to Talk About

 Joe and I text each other about the little things going on in our life during the day.
 Sometimes I'll send him a text saying, "Remind me to tell you about such and such tonight" if something happens that is too big or complicated to explain in a simple text.
 Every so often, something happens that is so big, we call each other right then because we don't want to wait until we see each other to share the big news!
 This month, I plan to create a daily note in my phone with things that happen or I think about throughout the day so I don't forget them when I sit down to talk to Joe every night.
 I also want to try to save some of the things I'd usually text him about throughout the day for those conversations that we have at night.
-If we run out of things to talk about or have shared everything with each other by the time we sit down at night, I'll pull out a question or two from this list that I found last week.

 Don't Forget to Laugh